clearfor-dev/remix-auth-auth0/README.md

-# OAuth2Strategy
+# Auth0Strategy

-A strategy to use and implement OAuth2 framework for authentication with federated services like Google, Facebook, GitHub, etc.
+A strategy to use Auth0 authentication.

-> [!WARNING]
-> This strategy expects the identity provider to strictly follow the OAuth2 specification.
-If the provider does not follow the specification and diverges from it, this strategy may not work as expected.

 ## Supported runtimes